LordEidi/fennel.js/README.md

 ## Introduction ##

-**Fennel.js** is a lightweight CardDAV / CalDAV server.
-It is completely written in JavaScript and runs within a Node.js instance.
+**Fennel.js** is a proof of concept CardDAV / CalDAV server written in JavaScript.
+It runs within a Node.js instance.

-It does have some dependencies regarding JavaScript libraries, but all of these can be installed with the help of the npm.
+## Important ##

+**Fennel.js** started as a proof of concept to check the technical possibilities of Node.js and JavaScript as well as to validate the complexity of writing your own CalDAV and CardDAV server.

+When starting with **Fennel.js**, we quickly noticed a few challenges with the chosen technology.
+One of which is getting a lightweight, hassle free installation.
+This is the main reason that we from [SwordLord - the coding crew](http://www.swordlord.com/) decided to slow down development on the **Fennel.js* port and focus our efforts on the new Go based [Fennel](https://github.com/swordlordcodingcrew/fennel) version instead.

+If you need to use JavaScript / Node.js and you can life with fact that the quirks will not be addressed quickly, stay on **Fennel.js**.

+If you prefer quicker development and a hassle free installation and maintenance.
+Have a look at [Fennel](https://github.com/swordlordcodingcrew/fennel)

+## What is Fennel.js ##

-If you are looking for a lightweight CalDAV / CardDAV, **Fennel.js** might be for you:
+If you are looking for a lightweight CalDAV / CardDAV server, **Fennel.js** might be for you:

 - authentication is meant to be pluggable.
 While we concentrate on CourierAuth and .htaccess, you can add whatever can check a username and password.